List of Bob's Burgers characters: Louise Belcher

 Louise Belcher (voiced by Kristen Schaal) is the youngest child of the Belcher family and is revealed to be 9 years old in season 1 and is still 9 by Christmas five seasons later.
 She typically wears a short-sleeved, olive-green dress slightly below the knees; black, mary-jane flats; and a hot pink beanie hat with rabbit ears on top of it.
 Like the rest of her Italian-looking family, she has black hair and olive skin.
 Her black hair peeks out from her large hat, slightly exposing the hair-ties holding up her pigtails; her yellow hair-ties in the front covered up by the long ends of her bunny hat along with the aglets of her hat.
 Like her mother and older sister, her hair has curls at the ends, specifically her pigtails have curls at the ends.

-In spite of being the youngest, she usually dominates her two older siblings by "wear[ing] down [their] self-esteem over a period of years."
-Precociously intelligent, manipulative, and aggressive (even towards adults), she is more than willing to exploit people if there is anything to be gained, and has a history of gaslighting her siblings, especially Tina.
-She has an offbeat and dark sense of humor and picks locks as a hobby.
-She tends to be very loud and often shouts at the top of her lungs to get her points across.
+Despite being the youngest, she usually dominates her two older siblings by "wear[ing] down [their] self-esteem over a period of years".
+Precociously intelligent, manipulative, and aggressive (even toward adults), she is more than willing to exploit people if there is anything to be gained, and has a history of gaslighting her siblings, especially Tina.

+She has an offbeat and dark sense of humor, and picks locks as a hobby.
+She tends to be very loud, and often shouts at the top of her lungs to get her points across.
 Louise always wears her signature pink hat with bunny ears, regardless of the time of day or situation; to date, viewers have never seen her uncovered head.
 She claims that she has "a raging staph infection under here" in the episode "Synchronized Swimming" when they try to make her take it off.
-In "Ear-sy Rider," when a high-schooler stole her hat from her, her head was off-screen, then she wore a hoodie till she got it back.
-In The Bob's Burgers Movie, she believes that her hat makes her brave and that she got it to face preschool.
-However, this turns out to be untrue, as she got it after her first day of preschool and that Linda made it in honor of Bob’s mother Lily, who often wore a similar beanie; though Louise’s hat had bunny ears added due to Linda having extra fabric.
-Louise is not immune to breaking her tough character persona, however: she called Bob "daddy" until she was eight, felt guilty about almost electrocuting her sister to death, still believes in Santa Claus, has a disturbing crush on a boy-band member, becomes enamored with puppies, and proclaims she does love her family in the face of death at the end of season 4.
+In "Ear-sy Rider", when a high-schooler stole her hat from her, her head was off-screen, then she wore a hoodie until she got it back.

+In The Bob's Burgers Movie, she believes that her hat makes her brave and that she got it in order to be able to face preschool.
+However, this turns out to be untrue, as she got it after her first day of preschool and that Linda made it in honor of Bob's mother Lily, who often wore a similar beanie; though Louise's hat had bunny ears added due to Linda having extra fabric.
+Louise is not immune to breaking her tough character persona, however: she called Bob "daddy" until she was eight, felt guilty about almost electrocuting her sister, still believes in Santa Claus, has a disturbing crush on a boy-band member, becomes enamored with puppies, and proclaims at the end of season 4, in the face of death, that she does love her family.
 Since she was a baby, Louise has always liked Bob more than Linda, opting to spend more time with him as she finds him much more interesting; it can generally be assumed that Louise and Bob have a very strong relationship, although she is the most prone amongst her siblings to mock him.
-In "Carpe Museum", Louise accidentally reveals her plan to take over the family restaurant when Bob retires, after renaming it to "Louise's Burgers."
+In "Carpe Museum", Louise accidentally reveals her plan to take over the family restaurant when Bob retires, after renaming it to "Louise's Burgers".